 There’s always enough room for enjoyment and difficulty letting you experience both without being exhausted by either feeling.

 The more I progressed and fought enemies using different combinations or an awesome parry, the more I thought about my time spent with Ninja Gaiden.
-I felt ready, like I had trained for this specifically for this game and its difficulty didn’t phase me.
+I felt ready, almost like I trained specifically for this game and its difficulty didn’t phase me.
 Instead, I found it nostalgic and fun.
-Yes, Nioh did frustrate me and test my patience, but it was similar to the Ninja Gaiden reboot.
-It didn’t try to push you over the edge.
-Instead, it makes sure to give you everything you need to succeed.
-There’s always enough room for enjoyment and difficulty, allowing you to experience both without being exhausted by either feeling.
+Yes, Nioh did frustrate me and test my patience, but it was this feeling that made it so similar to the Ninja Gaiden reboot.
+It didn’t try to push you over the edge, instead, it makes sure to give you everything you need to succeed.
+Nioh’s difficulty—much like Ninja Gaiden— leaves enough room for enjoyment and frustration, allowing you to experience both without being exhausted by either feeling.

 Although Nioh and Ninja Gaiden share similarities in style and gameplay, I can acknowledge that other Souls-like games are a far cry from this aesthetic.
 Even with this, I still feel like Ninja Gaiden prepared me for the Souls-like genre, especially Nioh.
 Thanks to Ryu Hayabusa, difficulty isn’t insurmountable but another obstacle in my virtual journey that I was taught to overcome.